metasteve/INCD-Journal/_posts/2015-10-13-Friday_the_13th,_hello_world8501437.md

 ---
 layout: post
-title: "Post 1"
+title: "Post 9"
-subTitle: "Sub title post 1"
+subTitle: "Sub title 9"
 published: true
 pic1: /INCD-Journal/images/projects/aurora/aurora.png
-color: "yellow"
+color: "blue"
 content1: "This is some test post content, but I suppose I can also talk about this workflow I'm trying to make easy for students in my cohort."
 ---
 ff<Br>